wasp-lang/open-saas/blog/src/content/docs/guides/authentication.md

 ---
 title: Authentication
+banner:
+  content: |
+    ⚠️ Open SaaS is now running on <a href='https://wasp-lang.dev'>Wasp v0.12</a>!
+If you're running an older version of Open SaaS, please follow the
+    <a href="https://wasp-lang.dev/docs/migrate-from-0-11-to-0-12">migration instructions here</a> ⚠️
 ---

 Setting up your app's authentication is easy with Wasp.
 In fact, it's aready set up for your in the `main.wasp` file: